 Can you give us a few rules of thumb that will help all people improve their gut-brain axis through nutrition?

+Absolutely!
 Firstly, remember the gut-brain axis.
 Cultivate enjoyment every day and ENJOY your meals.
 Study shows, rats fed a highly nutritious diet devoid of any flavour die of malnutrition.
 This study reminds us that a big part of nutrition involves enjoying the process of growing, preparing, seeing, smelling, tasting, sharing and generally celebrating your meals.

 Secondly, eat food in the form that nature intended, just like your great grandparents would have done.
 This means foods grown and prepared the way humans have been enjoying them for hundreds of years without chemicals, processed oils or lab synthesised compounds.
 There is little value in reinventing the wheel when it comes to how we eat, because genes evolve slower than our ability to think up new diets and ways to prepare lasagna or brownies.

 Thirdly, consider your attitude; It’s better to eat the wrong food with the right attitude than the right food with the wrong attitude.
 Remove the tendency to think of foods as either good or bad.
 A black and white way of thinking about nutrition causes just as much damage as anything else.
 Sweet treats are good too!
 In fact, Ayurvedic medicine maintains that sweet flavours pacify irritability, anger and the tendency to feel high strung.